 Injury and wounds that will likely lead to death if not immediately treated (e.g. fragmentation and gunshot wounds involving vital organs, head).
-Also applicable to an illness requiring admission to an intensive care facility.
+Also applicable to an illness or injury requiring admission to an intensive care facility.

 Injury and wounds not requiring hospitalisation.